BogdanovaIV/library/README.md

   - Delete items from the database.
   - Save information about people who take the book.
   - Add more detailed information about books like descriptions, reviews, etc.

+## Credits

+### Content

+- Information about authors and books was taken from free sources like Wikipedia

+### Acknowledgments

+- [Juliia Konovalova](https://github.com/IuliiaKonovalova/) was a great mentor who helped me to reveal my abilities and gave valuable advice.
+- [Code Institute team](https://codeinstitute.net/) supported me and provided all the information that I needed.
+- [Github](https://github.com/) provided free access to a versioning system.
+- [Heroku](heroku.com) provided a service to deploy an application.